Management Discussion and Analysis

 IFRS 9, Financial Instruments ("IFRS 9"):

 IFRS 9 (2014) introduces new requirements for the classification and measurement of financial assets.
 Under IFRS 9 (2014), financial assets are classified and measured based on the business model in which they are held and the characteristics of their contractual cash flows.
 The standard introduces additional changes relating to financial liabilities and also amends the impairment model by introducing a new ‘expected credit loss’ model for calculating impairment.
 IFRS 9 (2014) also includes a new general hedge accounting standard which aligns hedge accounting more closely with risk management.
 The Company intends to adopt IFRS 9 (2014) in its consolidated financial statements for the annual period beginning on January 1, 2018.
-The Company expects that the adoption of this policy will not have a material impact on its financial results as most of its financial assets are cash and cash equivalents and highly liquid investments.
-The Company does not enter into any hedging activities.
+The extent of the impact of adoption of the standard has not yet been determined.

 IFRS 16, Leases (“IFRS 16”)